gbif/hp-legume/taxonomy/dialioideae.md

 ---

 ## Introduction
-With 17 genera and approximately 85 species, Dialioideae is the second smallest of the legume subfamilies. *Dialium* is a pantropical genus of c 30 species, *Labichea* includes approximately 14 species, but otherwise the subfamily mostly comprises small genera with few species, eight of which are monospecific.
+With 17 genera and approximately 85 species, Dialioideae is the second smallest of the legume subfamilies. *Dialium* is a pantropical genus of c.
+30 species, *Labichea* includes approximately 14 species, but otherwise the subfamily mostly comprises small genera with few species, eight of which are monospecific.
 Several of these small genera are considered threatened and have rarely been collected in nature.

 All recent phylogenetic analyses place Dialioideae as sister to Caesalpinioideae + Papilionoideae.
 Recent analyses suggest an Oligocene crown age but no fossils have been clearly attributed to the subfamily and because of this the age of the clade has been difficult to assess with certainty.
 Although studies are in progress, generic level relationships within the subfamily remain poorly resolved, except for the position of the New World *Poeppigia*, initially considered a close relative of taxa now placed in Caesalpinioideae, which is clearly resolved as sister to the rest of the subfamily.